gesiscss/orc/orc_site/README.md

-An app to serve ORC project base pages, such as home, shibboleth login, about...
+An app to serve ORC project static files and base pages, such as home and about.

 ## How to run locally